sfwiseguys/BallotBox/README.md

     ```

-1. (Site Setup Instructions here)

-1. In App Launcher, select the **Ballot Box** app to view the contents and set up a Team first, followed by Titles and Candidates.
-Remember -  create Team Candidate records with a Unique Email ID that they will use in the Public Site (created above) to determine their voter identity.
+1. Post deployment, you can configure the Salesforce Site and the Records as instructed above and let the voting begin!

 ---

 ## Authors

-* **Waseem Ali Sabeel** - *Initial components* - [@WaseemAliSabeel](https://github.com/WaseemAliSabeel) :cowboy_hat_face:
+* **Waseem Ali Sabeel** - *Ballot Box components* - [@WaseemAliSabeel](https://github.com/WaseemAliSabeel) :cowboy_hat_face:

 ---